srvorkap/MyPhotos/README.md

 # MyPhotos
-MyPhotos is a full-stack application inspired by Flickr, is an image hosting platform where users can upload their photos.
+MyPhotos is a full-stack application inspired by Flickr.
+It is an image hosting platform where users can upload their photos.
 Users can also create albums for better organization of their photos.

 [Visit the site live here!](https://my-photos-application.herokuapp.com/)